jonathanulco/laurakalbag-dot-com/content/notes/2018/08/28/16/36/index.md

 description: ""
 ---

-If you care about inclusive design and accessibility, you must buy Inclusive Components.
-I refer to @heydon’s writings on a weekly basis to make sure I’m not making a mess of my designs and dev.
+If you care about inclusive design and accessibility, you must buy [Inclusive Components](http://book.inclusive-components.design/).
+I refer to Heydon’s writings on a weekly basis to make sure I’m not making a mess of my designs and dev.
 Truly invaluable work.<!--more-->

 [Inclusive Components, the book by Heydon Pickering](http://book.inclusive-components.design/)